lewagon/dotfiles/05-Rails/README.md

 **AirBnB**!
 For the second week, we'll work as teams of 2 to 4.
 The goal is to start from scratch and build a MVP of AirBnB.

-- First demo on Wednesday 5pm
+- First demo on Wednesday (5pm)
-- Official demo on Friday 5pm
+- Official demo on Friday (5pm)

-Don't be shy!
-Be proud :)
+**No live-code at 5pm for this week.** But you still have morning lecture at 9am on cool topics.
+So get up early!
+Here is the lectures' planning.

 ### `06-Airbnb-Devise`